VectorCathedral/california-housing-prices-analysis/README.md

 ## 🏡 California Housing Data Analysis (EDA)
 This Jupyter Notebook (california.ipynb) contains an exploratory data analysis (EDA) of the California housing dataset 📊.
-It demonstrates data cleaning, preprocessing, feature engineering, and correlation analysis to explore the relationships between various housing features across California 🌉.
+It demonstrates data cleaning, preprocessing, feature engineering, and correlation analysis to explore the relationships between various housing features across California 🌉.Our goal is to predict the price of houses using this dataset.

 ### 📦 Dataset Description
 The dataset provides information about housing blocks in California, with the following features: